Nara Right Now

 -

-What are the best local foods a first-time visitor should eat in Nara?
+What local foods should I try in Nara?

 -